KvalitetsIT/monitoring101/03-promql-getting-started/README.md

 Key points:
 * Use snakecase for metric names and include the unit (at the end)
-* Always use 'baseunits' such as bytes - you can convert to other units in you dashboards later on *
+* Always use 'baseunits' such as bytes, seconds - you can convert to other units in you dashboards later on *
 *